sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="viewPushPreferencesForChannelByUrl"></a>
 # **viewPushPreferencesForChannelByUrl**
-> InlineResponse20028 viewPushPreferencesForChannelByUrl(userId, channelUrl, apiToken)
+> ViewPushPreferencesForChannelByUrlResponse viewPushPreferencesForChannelByUrl(userId, channelUrl, apiToken)

 View push preferences for a channel